vfmd/vfmd-spec/spec/for_implementers.md

 exactly two lines, with the second line beginning with either a `-` character or a `=` character.

-The first line shall be _trimmed_ to give the header text.
+The first line shall be _trimmed_ to give a _header text run_.
+The result of processing the _header text run_ as a _text run_ shall form the content of the header element.

 If the second line starts with the `=` character, the heading level shall be 1.
 If the second line starts with the `-` character, the